LoopKit/loopdocs/docs/gh-actions/gh-customize.md

         * If there is an update (new release) and the patches "no longer apply" - you will get a clear error message
             * Just follow the steps on this page again to replace the patch that did not work
         * If there is an update (new release) and the patches apply with no errors, then you do NOT need to create new patches
-    * LoopDocs: Decide on Modules to modify [Code Customization](../build/code_customization.md)
+    * LoopDocs: Decide on Modules to modify using the [LoopDocs: Code Customization](../build/code_customization.md) page
     * GitHub (each Module):
         1. Fork Module (GitHub)
         1. Modify Module (GitHub to Codespaces)
-        1. Finish your customizations (Codespaces to GitHub)
+        1. Save (commit) your customizations (Codespaces to GitHub)
         1. Prepare lines needed for each patch and save
     * GitHub (LoopWorkspace)
         1. You will use the GitHub pencil tool to edit build_loop.yml in your fork